Why Inference in Large Models Becomes Decomposable After Training: Inference-System Annealing

-After training, the weight matrix $W=[w_{ij}]_{n\times n}$ encodes the influence of state $j$ on state $i$ through the parameter $w_{ij}$.
-Such influence may arise either from a structurally confirmed dependency or merely from directionless random perturbations.
+After learning is completed, each parameter $w_{ij}$ in the parameter matrix $W=[w_{ij}]_{n\times n}$ represents the strength of the influence exerted by node $j$ on node $i$.
+Such influence may arise either from structural dependency or merely from directionless random perturbation.

-To characterize the latter case, we introduce a \emph{random-walk noise hypothesis}: if a state $j$ does not develop a stable structural preference, its influence on downstream states $i$ should be approximately uniformly distributed.
+To characterize the latter situation, we introduce the random-walk noise hypothesis: when node $j$ has not formed a stable structural preference, its influence on different nodes $i$ can be regarded as an equiprobable random allocation.

-Under this hypothesis, we perform row-wise normalization of the parameter matrix:
+Under this assumption, the parameter matrix is normalized as follows: